5 key nutrients and how to get enough of them

 Nutrition labels provide insight about the nutrients in each serving, but they won’t tell you how much to eat to keep your body functioning properly.

-Check your labels for fat, sodium, cholesterol, and added sugars, all of which should be low in your diet.
-Here’s what to limit:
+Check your labels for fat, sodium, cholesterol, and added sugars, which should be a limited part of your diet.
+Here’s what to know:

 You can help protect your heart by keeping your cholesterol intake to moderate levels.
 Foods high in cholesterol typically contain high levels of saturated fat, so diets that limit both of these tend to be healthier.
 But dietary cholesterol alone is not completely bad, so it pays to choose your cholesterol intake wisely.
 Eggs, for example, may be high in cholesterol (210 milligrams per large egg), but they’re low in saturated fat and contain other nutrients that may actually help lower heart disease risk.

-Sugar: Not all sugar is bad for our bodies, but excessive added sugar can hurt your health.
-Eating fresh fruits, which contain plenty of natural sugar, is essential, but a diet high in added sugar can contribute to weight gain and up your risk of heart disease.
+While not all sugar is bad for our bodies, excessive added sugar can hurt your health.
+Eating fresh fruits, for example, which contain plenty of natural sugar, is essential.
+But a diet high in added sugar can contribute to weight gain and raise your risk of heart disease.
 The American Heart Association recommends limiting daily added sugar consumption to about 100 calories for women and 150 calories for men.

 Meanwhile, you’ll want to look for foods high in vitamins, minerals, and more.
 Here’s what to aim to add to your diet: